nim-lang/Nim/doc/manual.md

   ```

-A `raises` list can also be attached to a proc type.
+A `raises` list can also be attached to a procedure type.
 This affects type
 compatibility:

   ```nim  test = "nim c $1"  status = 1